AffineMonoid Class¶

 An

-object whose generating set isgenset
+AffineMonoidobject whose generating set isgenset.

 EXAMPLE: